HildaXu/Machine_Learning_FreeCodeCamp/README.md

 # Machine_Learning_FreeCodeCamp

-This repository contains all my notes and projects for [Machine Learning with Python on FreeCodeCamp][1].
+This repository contains all my notes and projects for [Machine Learning with Python from FreeCodeCamp][1].

 ## Course Summay